pawelpiwosz/cicd-workshops/Chapter-5/README.md

 ## Part 2 - Pull Requests and decision automation

 * Why Pull Requests are important.
 Not just as code review, but quality gate and process standardization
 * Quality gate as a gate of standardization
+* GAME.
+Create customized Pull request

 ## Part 3 - Access Control